kboom/glib/README.md

 };
 ```

+## Where to start from?

+Choose one of the examples, launch it and see how it works.

+## Extensibility

+The library itself has been built respecting the OO paradigms.
+Thus it is very easily configurable and extensible.
+You can swap almost any module morphing the behavior to suit your needs.

-As this library stretches JavaScript to its blurry limits enabling you to create really awesome applications at small cost, you're bound to end up
+This library stretches JavaScript to its blurry limits enabling you to create really awesome applications at small cost.